focai-acc/focElizaRFC/README.md

 ## Scope of focEliza RFC v1

-The focEliza RFC v1 will accelerate the on-chain progress of ElizaOS AI agents from the following six aspects:
+The focEliza RFC v1 will accelerate the on-chain progress of ElizaOS AI agents from the following five aspects:

 ![img](img1.png)

 ### 1. Verifiability

-Verifiability is the foundation of decentralized applications.
-Without verifiable computation, decentralization is meaningless.
-AI agent verifiability is critical for trustless collaboration with other agents or users.
+In this document, **verifiability of AI Agents** refers to the ability of participants (including users, developers, or other agents) to verify the autonomous behaviors, decision-making processes, and execution outcomes of AI agents, as well as to ensure that they operate in compliance with predefined rules and protocols.
+This capability is fundamental to establishing trust, accountability, and reliability in interactions involving AI agents.

-AI agents will drive advancements in verifiable computation, with TEE being the most viable short-term solution.
-Previously, TEE was used in specific blockchain components, such as the MEV execution environment of Flashbots.
-Now, it will become the preferred execution environment for AI agents.
-Designing TEE components tailored to AI agents will enhance their verifiability, establishing the foundation for trustless collaboration.
+To achieve verifiability, verifiable computation technology is required.
+Although verifiable computation is not yet fully mature, TEE currently serves as the most effective short-term solution.
+Some of its functionalities can also complement and enhance technologies like zk and MPC.
+TEE has been used in specific blockchain components, such as the MEV execution environment in Flashbots.
+RFC V1 will adopt this practical and widely accepted approach.

+The verifiability of the AI agent framework itself is a key focus of V1 exploration.
+However, the verifiability of LLMs is a more in-depth topic and is currently outside the scope of V1 exploration.

-V1 will explore the following concepts:
+**V1 will explore the following features:**

-- **TEE**: AI agents will operate within a TEE environment to achieve codebase verifiability.
+- **Verifiable Codebase**: AI agents will operate within a TEE environment to achieve codebase verifiability.
 - **Verifiable Logs**: Every action performed by the AI agent will be signed and stored as verifiable logs, allowing third parties to understand what the AI agent has executed.
 - **Verifiable States**: The AI agent's operational state will be verifiable by third parties, similar to the world state of a smart contract, enabling visibility into assets, smart contracts, or other data controlled by the AI agent.
 - **zk Components**: Introducing components like zkTLS to enhance the verifiability of AI agents and address certain limitations of TEE environments.